-18944.30. (a) The Legislature finds and declares all of the following:
+18944.30.
+The Legislature finds and declares all of the following:

-- (1) There is an urgent need for low-cost, energy-efficient housing in California. - (2) The cost of conventional lumber-framed housing has risen due to a shortage of construction-grade lumber. - (3) Rice straw is an annually renewable source of cellulose that can be used as an energy-efficient substitute for stud-framed wall construction. - (4) The state has mandated that the burning of rice straw be prohibited as specified in statute by the year 2000 in an annual phased reduction. - (5) As a result of the mandated burning reduction, growers are experimenting with alternative straw management practices.
+- (a) There is an urgent need for low-cost, energy-efficient housing in California. - (b) The cost of conventional lumber-framed housing has risen due to a shortage of construction-grade lumber. - (c) Straw is an annually renewable source of cellulose that can be used as an energy-efficient substitute for stud-framed wall construction. - (d) The state has mandated that the burning of rice straw be greatly reduced. - (e) As a result of the mandated burning reduction, growers are experimenting with alternative straw management practices.
 Various methods of straw incorporation into the soil are the most widely used alternatives.
 The two most common methods are nonflood incorporation and winter flood incorporation.
-Economically viable off-farm uses for rice straw are not yet available. - (6) Winter flooding of rice fields encourages the natural decomposition of rice straw and provides valuable waterfowl habitat.
+Economically viable off-farm uses for rice straw are not yet available. - (f) Winter flooding of rice fields encourages the natural decomposition of rice straw and provides valuable waterfowl habitat.
 According to the Central Valley Habitat Joint Venture component of the North American Waterfowl Management Plan, in California's Central Valley, over 400,000 acres of enhanced agricultural lands are needed to restore the depleted migratory waterfowl populations of the Pacific flyway.
-Flooded rice fields are a key and integral part of the successful restoration of historic waterfowl and shorebird populations. - (7) Winter flooding of rice fields provides significant waterfowl habitat benefits and should be especially encouraged in areas where there is minimal potential to impact salmon as a result of surface water diversions. - (8) An economically viable market for rice straw bales could result from the use of rice straw bales in housing construction. - (9) Existing regulatory requirements are costly and severely restrict the development of strawbale housing. - (10) (a) Statutory guidelines for the use of straw-bale housing would significantly benefit low-cost housing, agriculture, and fisheries in California.
+Flooded rice fields are a key and integral part of the successful restoration of historic waterfowl and shorebird populations. - (g) Winter flooding of rice fields provides significant waterfowl habitat benefits and should be especially encouraged in areas where there is minimal potential to impact salmon as a result of surface water diversions. - (h) An economically viable market for rice straw bales could result from the use of rice straw bales in housing construction.